How to Stop a Partition Action

 Can a Partition Action Be Stopped?

 If you are a co-owner seeking to preserve your interest in a property that is the subject of a partition suit, you are probably wondering about how to stop a partition action from moving forward.
 Unfortunately, regardless of whether the co-owners seeking to sell are in the minority or majority, once a partition lawsuit is filed, it cannot generally be stopped.
-Co-owners of real property are at any time entitled to dissolve and sell their interest in a property (so long as they did not waive that right) if they so choose.
+Co-owners of real property are at any time entitled to dissolve and sell their interest in a property if they so choose (so long as they previously did not waive that right).

 This may seem unfair, especially if, say, only one co-owner wants to sell and the rest wish to hold on to the property; however, the court cannot force a person to maintain ownership of a property they don’t wish to keep.
 If it can be worked out, a mutually beneficial situation could consist of the co-owners wishing to keep the property buying out the interests of the co-owners wishing to sell.
 Still, sometimes it’s just not possible for the parties to reach a fair agreement outside of court.
 When this happens, a partition lawsuit may be required.